janselv/fave-button/README.md

 }
 ```

-in [FaveButtonDemo](https://github.com/xhamr/fave-button/tree/master/FaveButtonDemo) you will find a set of color to produce dot colors, like this:
+in [FaveButtonDemo](https://github.com/xhamr/fave-button/tree/master/FaveButtonDemo) you will find a set of color to cause dots appear like this:

 ![preview](https://github.com/xhamr/fave-button/blob/master/fave-button2.gif)